New-Jersey-Forest-Service/FIAPI/README.md

    - Once setup, run **git clone https://github.com/wzip/FIAPI.git** (this is the link you copied).
 4. After that, navigate to the FIAPI/Python2x directory and open the PyEVALIDator.py in notepad.
 Near the top add a **#** in front of **from BeautifulSoup import BeautifulSoup**, and get rid of the **#** in front of the **from bs4 import BeautifulSoup**.
 Lastly, save the file.
 5. Now you can run the FIATestRun05.py to test out the library.
 In command prompt type **C:\Path\to\Python27\python.exe C:\Path\to\FIAPI\Python2x\TestImpl\FIATestRun05.py**

+## Licensing
+The license found at the root of this project applies to the entire project EXCEPT where a separate license is included in a subfolder of this repository.
+In these cases, the license found in the subfolder applies to all files contained in that subfolder and subfolders contained within.

+No code was modified in the "Requests" library for Python for use in this project.
+Licensing for "Requests" may be found at: http://docs.python-requests.org/en/master/user/intro/#requests-license